angelodipaolo/Swift-Breakout/README.md

 Swift-Breakout
 ==============

-a Breakout demo in Swift using SpriteKit
+A very simple demo of Breakout written in Swift using SpriteKit.